sains1/temporal-101-dotnet-solutions/exercises/farewellworkflow/README.md

 - Open [Activities.cs](./practice/Application/Activities.cs) and write an Activity GetSpanishFarewell that calls our API endpoint `/get-spanish-farewell?name={name}`.
 The Activity should return a string.

-- Open [BackgroundWorker.cs](./practice/Worker/BackgroundWorker.cs) and register the Activity with the Worker.
+- If the activity was added to the same static class as our greeting Activity then it will be automatically registered with the worker, otherwise if its on a seperate class be sure to register it in [Worker/Program.cs](./practice/Worker/Program.cs).

 ## Part C: Write the Workflow

 - Open [Workflow.cs](./practice/Application/Workflow.cs) and write a Workflow that calls the Activity you wrote in the previous step.
 The Workflow should return a string.

-- Open [BackgroundWorker.cs](./practice/Worker/BackgroundWorker.cs) and register the Workflow with the Worker.
+- Open [Worker/Program.cs](./practice/Worker/Program.cs) and register the Workflow with the Worker.

+> Note - the Worker should have automatically restarted when you register the Workflow, but if for some reason it doesn't just restart it manually.

 ## Part D: Modify the client to invoke the FarewellWorkflow

-- Open [Program.cs](./practice/Client/Program.cs) and modify the application to call the FarewellWorkflow when the farewell argument is passed.
+- Open [Client/Program.cs](./practice/Client/Program.cs) and modify the application to call the FarewellWorkflow when the farewell argument is passed.

-## Part E: Run the FarewellWorkflow
+## Part E: Invoke the FarewellWorkflow

 - Run the client with the farewell argument: